 In this experiment, we demonstrate the effect of regulation period in protecting the real-time tasks.
-The basic experiment setup is that we run a real-time task on core 3, while three best-effort tasks are co-scheduled on cores 0~2.
-For the realtime task, we use BwWrite-RT, which is configured to access a 4MiB array periodically at every 4.1ms.
+The basic experiment setup is that we run a real-time task on Core 3, while three best-effort tasks are co-scheduled on cores 0~2.
+For the realtime task, we use BwWrite-RT, which is configured to access a 4MiB array periodically at every at 4.1ms.
 The WCET of the real-time task, measured in isolation, is 1.52ms.
 For the besteffort tasks, we use three instances of disparity benchmark from SD-VBS.
-The three cores for the best-effort tasks are assigned to one regulation domain, which is regulated with 1280MB/s access bandwidth budget.
-We execute the real-time task for one thousand periods under four different regulation periods and plot the CDF of the task's response times.
+The three cores for the best-effort tasks are assigned to one regulation domain, which is regulated at 1280MB/s.
+We ran the real-time task for one thousand periods under four different scenarios and plotted the CDF of the task's observed response times.